schireson/pytest-alembic/docs/source/experimental_tests.rst

    This isn't perfect!
 Alembic autogeneration will not detect many kinds of changes!
-If you encounter some scenario in which this does not detect a change you'd expect it to, alembic already has extensive ability to customize aand extend the autogeneration capabilities.
+If you encounter some scenario in which this does not detect a change you'd expect it to, alembic already has extensive ability to customize and extend the autogeneration capabilities.